bgaj203/gitlab-runners/README.md

 ### Many Strategic Features Built In (TL;DR)

-The list of built-in features - things you don't have to engineer your - is so long most folks do a TL;DR and so they are now covered in [FEATURES.md](./FEATURES.md) The feature categories are: **Scaled Runner Management Built-In, Runner Cost Management Built-In, Runner Configuration Best Practices, Security, High Availability, Elastic Scaling, AWS Features and Best Practices,Extensibility, Reusability and Troubleshooting, and Supported Combinations of Operating Systems, Runner Executors and Hardware Architectures.**
+The list of built-in features - things you don't have to engineer yourself - has become so long most folks do a TL;DR and so they are now covered in [FEATURES.md](./FEATURES.md) The feature categories are: **Scaled Runner Management Built-In, Runner Cost Management Built-In, Runner Configuration Best Practices, Security, High Availability, Elastic Scaling, Patching and Updates Built-In, AWS Features and Best Practices, Extensibility, Reusability and Troubleshooting, and Supported Combinations of Operating Systems, Runner Executors and Hardware Architectures.**

 ### Significant Cost Control